MirkoHernandez/denote-say/Readme.md

    A text file can be created by combining multiple denote files (files from denote links and dblock links).

-2. Create audio files from those text files (using a tts command) in a temporary directory and then play them.
+2. Create audio files from those text files (using a tts engine) in a temporary directory and then play them.

 # Installation